-- For accounts syncing with QuickBooks Online, QuickBooks for Windows Xero or Intacct, if Multi-Currency is NOT enabled in the accounting software, foreign currency Vendors, Bills and Payments will NOT sync.
+- For accounts syncing with QuickBooks for Windows, Xero, or Intacct, if Multi-Currency is NOT enabled in the accounting software, foreign currency vendors, bills and payments will NOT sync.
 Entries will need to be manually entered into the accounting software if needed.

 - For accounts syncing with NetSuite, the foreign currency must already exist within NetSuite